thereisnoearthb/website/content/events/once-upon-a-wetland.md

 [Sign Up Today!](mailto:solidarity@thereisnoearthb.com?subject=Registration%20for%20Once%20Upon%20A%20Wetland&body=Hi!%20I%27d%20like%20to%20register%20for%20the%20Once%20Upon%20A%20Wetland%20Events.%20I%20consent%20to%20be%20contacted%20about%20the%20same%20%3A)

-## PROGRAMME DETAILS
+## Progranme Details
-- Number of Days: 2 Days
+• Number of Days: 2 Days
-- Dates: 6-7 August 2022
+• Dates: 6-7 August 2022
-- Target participants: Youth in India
+• Target participants: Youth in India
-- Target Number of Participants: 50 – 150
+• Target Number of Participants: 50 – 150
-- Location: Virtual Conference
+• Location: Virtual Conference
-- Below is the structure of the forum:
+• Below is the structure of the forum:

 ## Schedule